longturn/freeciv21/docs/Coding/agents.rst

 Examples of agents:

 * An agent responsible for moving a certain Unit from Tile A to Tile B
-* An agent responsible for maximize the Food Production of a city
+* An agent responsible for maximize the food production of a city
 * An agent responsible for the production queue of a city
 * An agent responsible for defending a city
 * An agent responsible for a city